scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2014-04-06-don-t-call-it-a-re-cap-i-ve-been-here-for-years.md

-## Don’t call it a re-cap, I’ve been here for years!
+## Don't call it a re-cap, I've been here for years!

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2014/04/dont-call-it-a-re-cap-ive-been-here-for-years
  * Sunday, April 06, 2014